Missouri Military and Veterans Benefits

-Lose their job through no fault of your own or quit for good cause related to the work or the employer
+Lose their job through no fault of their own or quit for good cause

-Workers should file an unemployment claim as soon as they are separated from their employer using the UINTERACT, Missouri Online Unemployment System.
-For questions or assistance, please contact a Regional Claims Center representative, available 8 a.m. to 5 p.m.
-CT, Monday through Friday, except holidays.
+Workers should file for UI as soon as they are separated from their employer using the UINTERACT, Missouri Online Unemployment System.
+For questions or assistance, please contact a Regional Claims Center representative.

 Regional Claims Centers